brikis98/yevgeniy-brikman-homepage/_posts/2008-01-25-working-on-mac.md

 widely depending on your video card) to enable the second monitor.
 If you highlight a date or time in the Mail program it gives you the option to add an event for that time to iCal.
-If you have an icon for your user in OS X, Adium (a nice multi protocol chat client) will automatically use it as your buddy icon.
+If you have an icon for your user in OS X, Adium (a nice multi-protocol chat client) will automatically use it as your buddy icon.
 Network computers are effortlessly visible in Finder which, as odd as it sounds, can sometimes make it easier to connect to even Windows networks on a Mac.